I’ll have the sea spaghetti followed by the seaweed tartare, s’il vous plaît. Then the sardines with just a sprinkle of fleur del sel.

 Where to stay: In a Michelin-starred restaurant!

-I stayed at Les Brisants, not least for this continental basket of baguettes and fluffy croissants (below) at breakfast but because by night this turns into a Michelin-starred restaurant.
-So the rule is you can dress up and also eat the culinary creations of chef Jean-Marc Pérochon.
-Don’t do this and you’ll be left sobbing.
+I stayed at Les Brisants, not least for it’s continental basket of baguettes and fluffy croissants at breakfast but because this turns into a Michelin-starred restaurant.
+So the rule is that in the evening you can dress up and enjoy the culinary creations of chef Jean-Marc Pérochon.

 And while the food and restaurant are very fancy, the hotel has less razzle-dazzle and comes at a more down to earth price.
-Also, it’s located on the seafront so I sit staring out to sea while eating bread.
-Ahh, this is the life and these are the flavours of the Atlantic-Loire Valley.
+It’s located on the seafront so I sit staring out to sea while eating bread.
+This is the life and these are the flavours of the Atlantic-Loire Valley.
 It’s just how you’d imagine.
+C’est magnifique!